Liquid Legal Institute

 Dr. Bernhard Waltl

-Bernhard has been an academic researcher and designs, develops, and evaluates technology and methods transforming the future of law.
+Bernhard is a computer scientist and interested in technology, and how technology changes the business of law.
+He designs, develops, and evaluates technology and methods transforming the future of law.

-In 2017 he was invited from the Stanford University CodeX: Center for Legal Informatics where he conducted research on text mining and artificial intelligence in the legal domain.
-He is part of an international network of leading researchers from computer science, informatics, and legal science, and organizes scientific workshops at relevant conferences.
-He successfully had many projects with industry partners on text mining for the legal domain and also consulting projects for governments on algorithmic-decision-making.
+In 2017 he was an invited researcher at Stanford University Law School (CodeX: Center for Legal Informatics) where he conducted research on text mining and artificial intelligence in the legal domain.
+He is part of an international network of leading researchers from computer science, and legal informatics.

 Prof. Dr. Thomas Wegerich

-Thomas Wegerich has long held various management positions in leading legal publishing houses.
-In 2006 he founded the publishing house German Law Publishers, which today operates numerous top-class journalistic projects, networks and event formats as part of a joint venture with F.A.Z.
+Thomas has long held various management positions in leading legal publishing houses.
+He is founder of the publishing house German Law Publishers, which operates numerous top-class journalistic projects networks and event formats as part of a joint venture with F.A.Z.
 Fachverlag.

-In addition, Thomas Wegerich is active as a member of the Executive Faculty at the Center on the Legal Profession (Bucerius Law School) and as a member of the Legal Committee of the Chamber of Industry and Commerce in Frankfurt.
+In addition, Thomas is an active member of the Executive Faculty at the Center on the Legal Profession (Bucerius Law School) and as a member of the Legal Committee of the Chamber of Industry and Commerce in Frankfurt.

 Dr. Roger Strathausen

-Roger is a business consultant, author and lecturer focusing on organizational transformation in knowledge-intensive indurstries.
+Roger is a business consultant, author and lecturer focusing on organizational transformation in knowledge-intensive industries.

 An ex-Accenture executive and SAP employee , he is co-editor of the „Liquid Legal“ compendium (Springer 2017), author of “Leading When You Are Not the Boss“ (Apress 2015), and a speaker on topics of leadership and learning.
 Roger earned his PhD from Stanford University while on Fulbright and Stanford Dissertation Fellowships, and his MA from the University of Tübingen.